kcrary/istari/core/weaksum.md

          = def:pack
          imp:pack

 The elimination form is `unpack`.
-Note that the body does not have access to the witness term:
+Note that the body has only parametric access to the witness term:

     unpack : type:unpack
            = def:unpack